-For easy access to the ignition switch, the ignition switch light comes on when the driver's door is opened.
+For easy access to the ignition switch, the ignition switch light comes on when either door is opened.

-The light remains on for some time after driver's door is closed.
+The light remains on for some time after both doors are closed.

 Windshield wipers and washer (intermittent type)

 To turn on the windshield wipers, move the lever to the desired setting.